 The list of other manufacturers who have voluntarily or otherwise recalled any of their hip replacement products include:

 - Zimmer Holdings

-If you or a loved one have been implanted with a recalled hip device or had a hip replacement but are not sure as to whether your device has been recalled feel free to contact our Patient Advocates for help in sorting out what you need to know.
-Further, if you would like to speak with an attorney from a nationally renowned law firm that specializes in hip replacement lawsuits, simply ask our Patient Advocate to set up a free consultation for you.
+If you or a loved one have been implanted with a recalled hip device or had a hip replacement but are not sure as to whether your device has been recalled feel free to contact us for help in sorting out what you need to know.
+With a simple phone call you can speak with an attorney from a nationally renowned law firm that specializes in hip replacement lawsuits.

 Statistics suggest that patients that are represented by an experienced attorney recover on average three times as much compensation for their losses over those that deal directly with the manufacturer or its paid representative.
 From the perspective of what is best for the treatment of your injuries and what is best for your economic interests it is imperative that you speak with someone who's sole interest is protecting your rights.